Dog poop color & shape guide

 When to see a vet — clear thresholds

-- Now (within hours): Black tarry stool, severe liquid diarrhoea, or any stool with significant fresh blood (more than streaks).
+- Now (within hours): Black tarry stool, severe liquid diarrhea, or any stool with significant fresh blood (more than streaks).

 - Today (within 24h): Pale/gray stool, persistent yellow/orange stool, red streaks, mushy stool that won't firm up.

-- Routine appointment: Visible parasites (tapeworm segments or roundworms), persistent mild diarrhoea, or any colour you can't explain after 2–3 days.
+- Routine appointment: Visible parasites (tapeworm segments or roundworms), persistent mild diarrhea, or any color you can't explain after 2–3 days.

-- Monitor at home: Single odd-coloured stool with no other symptoms — usually resolves within 1–2 days.
+- Monitor at home: Single odd-colored stool with no other symptoms — usually resolves within 1–2 days.

 Frequently asked questions